 If you are entitled to, or get Carer's Allowance and certain other benefits, you may also be able to get the carer premium.
 This extra payment can be added to:

 - Income Support

-- Jobseeker's Allowance (pages 46 to 47)
+- Jobseeker's Allowance

-- income-related Employment and Support Allowance (pages 30 to 31)
+- income-related Employment and Support Allowance

-- Housing Benefit (pages 124 to 126)
+- Housing Benefit

-- Council Tax Reduction (page 127).
+- Council Tax Reduction.

 Extra payments for being a carer can also be added to: